 Overall, the ease of use of the online Vanguard system, and corresponding customer service has always been very effective and straightforward.
 Whenever I am unable to figure out something online, it is always easy to get a real, live person on the phone who is knowledgeable and can assist.

 The portfolio analysis tool is provided for free by Vanguard.
 You can gain insight in to your asset allocation as well as the overall costs of taxes, and manage risks associated with your portfolio.
 Their summary section it will give automated recommendations to modify your portfolio.

-- Not the Best Broker for Stocks — Vanguard is a good fit only for investors looking to trade mutual funds and ETFs.
+Not the Best Broker for Stocks—Vanguard is a better fit for investors looking to trade mutual funds and ETFs.

-- High Minimum for Mutual Funds — The minimum investment amount for Vanguard mutual funds is $3,000.
+High Minimum for Mutual Funds—The minimum investment amount for Vanguard mutual funds is $1,000.

 Vanguard is great if you use their funds and ETFs.
 When you venture outside of this realm, their service is ok at best.
 If you ever decide to buy individual stocks, you are best to find another stock broker for that purpose.
 Vanguard's research tools are almost nonexistent.
 Unless you have a significant amount invested in them, it may not make sense to use their service for the lower trading fees.

 I recommend using Vanguard for your retirement account if possible (there are many poor alternatives, unfortunately), or if you prefer to use only Vanguard funds for your investing.
 Firms like Fidelity, and TD Ameritrade offer much more comprehensive services, if you are looking for a one-stop brokerage firm.